PlasmaPy/PlasmaPy/README.md

 [![Build Status](https://travis-ci.org/PlasmaPy/PlasmaPy.svg?branch=master)](https://travis-ci.org/PlasmaPy/PlasmaPy)
 [![Coverage Status](https://coveralls.io/repos/github/PlasmaPy/PlasmaPy/badge.svg?branch=master)](https://coveralls.io/github/PlasmaPy/PlasmaPy?branch=master)

-A community developed Python 3.6+ package for plasma physics in the early stages.
+An open source community developed Python 3.6+ package for plasma physics in the early stages of development.
 PlasmaPy intends to be for plasmas what [Astropy](https://github.com/astropy/astropy) is for astronomy - a collection of functionality commonly used and shared between plasma physicists and researchers globally, running within and leveraging the open source scientific Python ecosystem.
-The goals of this project are better described in our [vision statement](vision_statement.md) and [an earlier conference poster](http://doi.org/10.5281/zenodo.163752).
+The goals of this project are more thoroughly described in our [vision statement](vision_statement.md) and [an earlier conference poster](http://doi.org/10.5281/zenodo.163752).